jblairy/techwatch/README.md

 ## Automated Periodic Update (Cron)

-Techwatch can be configured to auto-launch the GUI via Docker at a regular interval using a cron job.
-This is managed via the install script and Makefile.
+Techwatch can be configured to automatically update its database at regular intervals using a Docker cron job.
+This feature is managed by the install script and the Makefile.

 ### Usage
-- To install with auto-update every N minutes:
+- To install automatic updates every N minutes:
   ```
   make install.autoupdate MINUTES=5
   ```